sonavalepratham/sonavalepratham.github.io/README.md

 challenges.
 Ready to bring my 2+ years of expertise to the table, I thrive on problem-solving and delivering impactful solutions

 ## Education
-- B.Tech., Electronics Engineering | Walchand College of Engineering, Sangli, Maharashtra IN (_July 2022_)
+- Electronics Engineering | Walchand College of Engineering, Sangli, Maharashtra IN (_July 2022_)

 ## Work Experience
 **Intern @ NCR Corporation (_Jan 2022 - Jul 2022_)**